 what to do in Morpeth?
 For a luxury high street experience mixed with toe-tapping live music and monthly events, head to Sanderson Arcade

 where you can shop 'til you drop.
+Morpeth town has an eclectic mix of shops with even more along Bridge Street and Newgate Street.
 Time your visit with the first Saturday of the month and take a traditional shopping trip through Morpeth’s Farmers’ Market

 .
 Pick up fresh pies or homemade pickles that are perfect for your picnic basket, as well as artisan breads, cheeses, and fruit chutneys.